 Despite the long, cold winter that plagues much of the U.S., ticks often appear in abundance in some areas.
 One of the reasons the ticks survive is because the lingering snow helps to insulate the ground, as well as areas such as leaf litter where ticks overwintered.

 According to Paul Curtis, coordinator of Cornell University’s Wildlife Damage Management Program and associate professor of Natural Resources, “Black-legged ticks—also known as deer ticks—do not like dry, open areas and are not common in tall grass.
 Instead, they are found primarily in shaded sites such as woods or woodland edges, or in shaded home landscapes.”

-Deer ticks transmit Lyme disease, listed by CDC as most commonly reported tick-borne disease in the United States.
+Deer ticks transmit Lyme disease, listed by CDC as the most commonly reported tick-borne disease in the United States.
 Additionally, because the tick’s primary host is the white-tailed deer, population levels of the deer tick are associated with population levels of this deer.
 In some areas, such as that of New York State, deer populations are currently high, Curtis notes.
 This has, thus, contributed to a rise in reported Lyme disease cases in both people and pets.